 The operation is managed through three cockpit levers.
 One controls the engine shaft power during positive and reverse propeller blade angle operations.
 One lever actuates the fuel shut-off valve and if an emergency circuit is on, controls the engine power.
 The third lever controls the propeller rotation speed and provides emergency feathering and engine shutdown.

 The calendar life of M601's is currently 8yrs.
 Engines can be operated to this limit using field inspection processes defined in the engine maintenance manual.
 Two mandatory inspections are necessary at the 5th and 7th year of operation.
 The first inspection after 5yrs extends the calendar life of the engine by 2yrs and the inspection at 7th year extends the calendar life by 1 more year.

 These inspections include borescopic inspection of internal parts, replacement of o-rings and other rubber parts, performance and operational checks.
 The inspection requires only a few man hours by a GE qualified technician and is accomplished with the engine installed on the aircraft..
 The calendar limit is then extended by a logbook entry noting approval to continue the engine in service.
 The logbook shows the calendar life until the next inspection or overhaul.

-Legitimate engine overhauls can only be performed by GE Czech SRO in Prague.
+Legitimate engine overhauls for can only be performed by GE Czech SRO in Prague, or through authorised repair facilities.
 Major repairs can be done in the US by certified repair facitlities, and general planned inspections and other routine engine work can be done by Authorized Service Centers who employ technicians with proper training.

 Other line maintenance is provided by GE a.s.
 European staff, by the staff at GE or GE Russia.
 Heavy maintenance up to and including shop revision can be accomplished by GE Overhaul requires the engine to be returned to the GE shop in Czech Republic.